 Overdose

-Available information from other methylthioninium chloride class medicinal products administered via intravenous, or other non-oral routes in other indications, show that overdose can result in an exacerbation of adverse reactions.
+Available information from other methylthioninium chloride class medicinal products administered via intravenous, or other non-oral uses in other indications, show that overdose can result in an exacerbation of adverse reactions.
 Administration of large intravenous doses (cumulative dose

 ≥ 7 mg/kg ) of a methylthioninium chloride caused nausea, vomiting, chest tightness, chest pain, dyspnoea, tachypnoea, tachycardia, apprehension, sweating, tremor, mydriasis, blue green staining of the urine, blue staining of the skin and mucous membranes, abdominal pain, dizziness, paraesthesia, headache, confusion, hypertension, mild methaemoglobinaemia (up to 7%) and electrocardiogram changes (T-wave flattening or inversion).
 These effects lasted 2 to 12 hours following administration.

-In case of overdose of Lumeblue, the patient should be observed until signs and symptoms have resolved, including monitoring for cardiopulmonary, haematologic and neurologic toxicities, and instituting supportive measures as necessary.
+In case of overdose, the patient should be observed until signs and symptoms have resolved, including monitoring for cardiopulmonary, haematologic and neurologic toxicities, and instituting supportive measures as necessary.

 Paediatric population